chiweitw/smart-wallet/README.md

     - Based on the [Eth-Infinitism repo](https://github.com/eth-infinitism/account-abstraction)
 - Batch Transaction
     - Perform multiple transaction in one single batch, improve convenience and reduce gas cost.
+- Multi-Swap and Multi-Transfer
+    - Multiple and sequential transactions can be composed into one signed message and then submitted for confirmation.
+See the demo in the Foundry test code.

 ## Use Cases